Sui Lutris: A Blockchain Combining Broadcast and Consensus: Introduction

-\para{Real-world system} \sysname has been designed for and adopted as the core system behind a major new blockchain, that uses the Move programming language~\cite{move_white} for smart contracts. \bragging For this reason, we present in the paper details that go beyond merely illustrating core components. \sysname achieves finality within 0.5 seconds with a committee of 10 validators processing up to 5,000 cert/s or with a committee of 100 validators processing about 4,000 cert/s (150k ops/s with bundling). \sysname can provably withstand up to $1/3$ of crash validators without meaningful performance degradation and can seamlessly reconfigure despite the complexities of supporting a consesusless transaction processing path.
+Due to \sysname underpinning an operational infrastructure, the long version of this paper~\cite{sui-lutris} present details that go beyond merely illustrating core components. \sysname achieves finality within 0.5 seconds with a committee of 10 validators processing up to 5,000 cert/s or with a committee of 100 validators processing about 4,000 cert/s (150k ops/s with transaction blocks). \sysname can provably withstand up to $1/3$ of crash validators without meaningful performance degradation and can seamlessly reconfigure despite the complexities of supporting a consesusless transactions.

 We evaluated \sysname against Bullshark~\cite{bullshark}, a state-of-the-art consensus protocol, running within the same blockchain and show that \sysname achieves finality up to 15x earlier.
+The \sysname execution engine leverages the explicit transaction metadata about objects accesses to statically schedule transaction execution in parallel on all cores.
+Consequently, \sysname simplifies dependency-graph extraction during execution by seamlessly tracking accessed objects, mitigating congestion across different shared-objects.
+Parallel execution is a desired feature that both EVM chains~\cite{saraph2019empirical} and pure consensus chains~\cite{gelashvili2023block} are currently trying to adopt.
+However details of the parallel execution are out of scope.

-\textbf{Contributions.} We make the following contributions: \begin{itemize}[leftmargin=*] \item We present \sysname, the first smart-contract system that forgoes consensus for single-writer operations and only relies on consensus for settling multi-writer operations, combining the two modes securely and efficiently.
+\para{Contributions} We make the following contributions: \begin{itemize}[leftmargin=*] \item We present \sysname, the first smart-contract system that forgoes consensus for single-writer operations and only relies on consensus for settling multi-writer operations, combining the two modes securely and efficiently.

 \item As part of \sysname we show how to use a consensus engine to efficiently checkpoint a consensusless blockchain without forfeiting the latency benefits of running consensusless transactions.
-Our checkpointing mechanism puts transactions into a sequence after execution, reducing the need for agreement and therefore latency.
+Our checkpointing mechanism puts transactions into a sequence after execution and finality, reducing the need for agreement and therefore latency.

-\item Finally, we show how to perform reconfiguration safely and with minimal downtime.
+\item We show how to perform reconfiguration safely and with minimal downtime.
 Unlike prior consensusless blockchains our reconfiguration mechanism allows for forgiving equivocation so that careless users can regain access to their assets.

-\item We provide full implementation and evaluate the performance of \sysname, on a real geo-distributed set of validators and under varying transaction loads. \end{itemize}
+\item We provide a production-grade implementation of \sysname and evaluate it, on a real geo-distributed set of validators, under varying transaction loads, and crash faults. \end{itemize}